Department of Cell and Molecular Biology

-Molecular biology, the biomedical sciences, and biotechnology are amongst the most challenging and exciting scientific fields.
-These disciplines are at the forefront of our efforts to overcome many of the greatest challenges of the twenty-first century: climate change, world hunger, heart disease, cancer, and AIDS.
+Molecular biology, the biomedical sciences, and biotechnology are among the most challenging and exciting scientific fields of the 21st century.
+These disciplines are at the forefront of our efforts to overcome major global challenges including climate change, world hunger, heart disease, cancer, and AIDS.

-The Department also administers the URI Biotechnology Center located in downtown Providence.
-The Center is home to both graduate and undergraduate programs in biotechnology, cytotechnology, and medical laboratory sciences, as well as the URI Institute for Immunology and Informatics, the biotechnology industry training program, and the K-12 biotechnology training initiative.
+Located within the LEED Gold certified Center for Biotechnology and Life Sciences building (CBLS), our department provides you with state-of-the-art teaching and research labs, informal gathering and studying spaces, and genomics research and teaching services in the URI Genomics and Sequencing Center.
+A close affiliation with the URI Biotechnology Center located in downtown Providence also offers you access to both graduate and undergraduate programs in biotechnology and medical laboratory sciences, the URI Institute for Immunology and Informatics, the biotechnology industry training program, and the K-12 biotechnology training initiative.